 As for privacy laws, health data seems to be an especially sensitive area with the general public.
 To allay these fears the NHS could take a leaf out of the Estonian government’s book – which engaged in a big drive to make people aware of how their personal data could be used, and to make personal choices as to what extent they wanted to share it.

 On issues of privacy, employment and other fears connected with the digital sector we need to think of them as problems which need to be managed, not things which are going to stop the world going digital.
 As Garrett Ilg puts it: ‘It is a fantastic time to be in the UK, navigating the digital revolution and driving growth – it’s a brave (and albeit uncertain) new world, and we’re at the right time to embrace it’.

-This blog was originally published by Ross Clark in The Spectator.
-Read the original post here.
+This article was originally published by Ross Clark in The Spectator.